Timothy Johnson (fighter): Bellator MMA

 On April 13, 2018, it was revealed that Johnson had signed a multi-fight contract with Bellator MMA.

 Johnson made his debut against Cheick Kongo on October 13, 2018, at Bellator 208.
 He lost the fight via knockout in the first round.

 Johnson was scheduled to face Azunna Anyanwu in the prelims of Bellator 225 on August 24, 2019.
-However on the day of the fight, it was announced that Johnson would fill in for Javy Ayala and face former Bellator Heavyweight champion Vitaly Minakov in the co main event.
+However, on the day of the fight, it was announced that Johnson would fill in for Javy Ayala and face former Bellator Heavyweight champion Vitaly Minakov in the co main event.
 He lost the fight via knockout in the first round.

 Johnson next faced Tyrell Fortune at Bellator 239 on February 21, 2020.
 He won the fight by knockout in the first round.

-Johnson next faced Matt Mitrione on August 7, 2020 at Bellator 243.
+Johnson next faced Matt Mitrione on August 7, 2020, at Bellator 243.
 He won the fight via technical knockout in the first round.

 On October 10, 2020, Johnson rematched Cheick Kongo at Bellator 248 in Paris, France.
 He would avenge his previous loss to Kongo with a split-decision victory.

 With heavyweight champion Ryan Bader moving on in the Bellator Light Heavyweight World Grand Prix Tournament, Johnson faced Valentin Moldavsky for the Bellator Interim Heavyweight World Championship at Bellator 261 on June 25, 2021.
 He lost the bout by unanimous decision.

-Johnson faced Fedor Emelianenko on October 23, 2021 at Bellator 269.
+Johnson faced Fedor Emelianenko on October 23, 2021, at Bellator 269.
 He lost the bout via knockout in the first round.

-Johnson was scheduled to rematch Tyrell Fortune on April 15, 2022 at Bellator 277.
-However, in March 1, 2022, it was announced by Bellator that Johnson was expected to face Linton Vassell and Fortune was set to meet Steve Mowry in the event.
+Johnson was scheduled to rematch Tyrell Fortune on April 15, 2022, at Bellator 277.
+However, on March 1, 2022, it was announced by Bellator that Johnson was expected to face Linton Vassell and Fortune was set to meet Steve Mowry in the event.
 Despite rocking Vassell early in the round, Johnson lost the bout via TKO at the end of the first.

-Johnson is scheduled to face Said Sowma on April 21, 2023 at Bellator 294.
+Johnson faced Said Sowma on April 21, 2023, at Bellator 294.
+He won the bout via unanimous decision.

+Post Bellator

+Johnson headlined XFC 50 on April 12, 2024 against Darion Abbey.
+He won by technical knockout in the first round.

+Professional Fighters League

+Johnson made his PFL debut on June 13, 2024 as he faced Danilo Marques at PFL 4.
+He won the bout via TKO in the first round.

+Johnson next faced Denis Goltsov in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024, losing the bout via TKO in the first round.

+Johnson next stepped in as a short-notice replacement to face Vadim Nemkov at PFL Champions Series 1 on January 25, 2025.
+He lost the fight via a rear-naked choke submission in the first round.

+On March 5, 2025, the promotion officially revealed that Johnson will join the 2025 PFL Heavyweight Tournament.

+In the quarterfinal, Johnson faced Alexandr Romanov on May 1, 2025, at PFL 4.
+He lost the fight via a guillotine choke submission in the first round.